-If you have ever visited your dentist of account of severe toothache, you may have been given the options of either saving the tooth by doing a root canal treatment or extracting the tooth.
+If you have visited your dentist because of severe toothache, you may have been given the option of either saving the tooth by doing a root canal treatment or extracting the tooth.

 When Do I Need A Root Canal?

 You may need a root canal if the pulp of your tooth has become infected or inflamed.
 This can be caused by any of the following reasons.

 - Extensive tooth decay that leads to irreversible pulp damage.

 - Cracked or broken tooth due to an accident or trauma.

 - Repeated dental procedures like filling.
 This can lead to exposure of the pulp.